College families who have experienced either:

 For further details, parents are advised to read: “Bring Your Own Device” (BYOD) Program Handbook.

-Click here if you chose to purchase the College recommended BYOD Devices.
+Click here if you choose to purchase the College recommended BYOD Devices.

 Download the Bus Services brochure for information regarding arrival and departure times and fees.